Dr Clare Tanton

 I teach on Epidemiology and Statistics modules.

-My research focuses on adolescents and young people within the fields of sexual health, menstrual hygiene management and violence.
+My research focuses on adolescents and young people within the fields of sexual health, menstrual health and violence.
 I am particularly interested in the development and evaluation of school-based interventions.